openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

 Project Governance Structure
 : The specific governance structure used to govern the Project.

-P&P
-: The Policies and Procedures of the Open Source Robotics Alliance.

 All definitions provided in the Charter of the Open Source Robotics Alliance Technical Governance Committee also apply in this Charter.